hotforfeature/origami/README.md

 Angular 4 consumes all `<template>` elements instead of letting Polymer use them.
 The app should set `enableLegacyTemplate` to false when bootstrapping to prevent this.

-Angular 5+ defaults this value to false, so no additional steps are needed.
+Angular 5+ will default this value to false.

 ```ts
 platformBrowserDynamic().bootstrapModule(AppModule, {